Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget: Experiments and Analysis

-\paragraph{Shortcut learning of combined pre-training.} In experiments with combined pre-training, we observe that even with a small choice of the NNCLR loss weight $\lambda$ during combined pre-training, the NNCLR loss decreases immediately by about 30\% compared to training a detached NNCLR head during combined pre-training.
+\paragraph{Shortcut learning of combined pre-training.} In experiments with combined pre-training, we observe that even with a small NNCLR loss weight $\lambda$ during combined pre-training, the NNCLR loss decreases immediately by about 30\% compared to training a detached NNCLR head during combined pre-training.
 As the encoder does not have a good feature representation at the start of training, this indicates that the NNCLR head steers the encoder to extract basic features which drastically simplify the NNCLR objective.
-These basic features might be a symptom of shortcut learning.

-Inspired by experiments conducted in~\cite{addepalli2022towards} we evaluate to what degree the model preserves information about color statistics within the [CLS] token.
+These basic features might be a symptom of shortcut learning~\cite{geirhos2020shortcut}.
+For ID methods, a form of shortcut learning is to learn color statistics of the input image, as two views of the same image likely have a similar color histogram.
+Following \cite{addepalli2022towards} we utilize a prediction task to estimate to what degree the model preserves information about color statistics within the [CLS] token.
 We train a linear probe to predict the color histograms of the input image.
-In the combined pre-training, the NNCLR head pushes the encoder towards learning color statistic features (Figure~\ref{fig:color_hist}), which is a form of shortcut learning as two views of the same image likely have a similar color histogram.
+In the combined pre-training, the NNCLR head pushes the encoder towards learning color statistic features (Figure~\ref{fig:color_hist}).
 These shortcut features evolve already in early encoder layers of the combined pre-training.
 While CT is able to partially correct them, they remain more dominant than in the sequentially trained encoder.
-Supervised fine-tuning of all layers --- using hand-crafted image augmentations --- can not fully mitigate this effect either.
-We describe the color histogram prediction task in more detail in Appendix~\ref{sec:appendix_analysis}.
+Not even supervised fine-tuning of all layers --- using augmentations based on expert knowledge --- can fully mitigate this effect.
+We describe the color histogram prediction task in Appendix~\ref{sec:appendix_analysis}.